 Simoshi sells the IICS through payment schemes that include instalment modalities, allowing schools to comfortably pay back their debt throughout the school year, using the money saved from firewood NOT consumed to pay back for the acquired IICS.

-Simoshi's strong relationship of trust built with schools through monitoring, on-going staff training and free annual IICS maintenance, are the added on value and innovative project's pillars necessary for the behavioural transition to happen.
+Simoshi's strong relationship of trust built with schools through monitoring, on-going staff training and the 5 year free annual IICS maintenance are the added on value and innovative project's pillars necessary for the behavioural transition to happen.
 IICS is a product that is prone to rapid deterioration if not maintained regularly.
 Nevertheless the annual free service provided to the IICS and the school is crucial in shaping future customer relations, product expectations and ultimately behavioural change.
 Schools face tremendous financial constrains and attention to the kitchen environment is the least of their priorities.
 Nevertheless, they play a crucial role in the school finances, the health impact for children and cooks, the deforestation impact and subsequent CO2 emissions.

 Videos of the project can be found in the following links:

 Through its intervention, this project achieves nine United Nations Sustainable Development Goals (SDG): SDG 1- No poverty, SDG 3 - Good health and well-being, SDG 4 - Quality education, SDG 5 - Gender equality, SDG 7 - Affordable Clean Energy, SDG 8 - Decent Work and economic growth, SDG 13 - Climate action, SDG 15 - Life on land, SDG 17 - Partnerships for the goals.